 Immersive VR and Japanese Language Instruction:

-Possibilities revealed by Oculus Quest 2 and Wander
+Possibilities revealed by Oculus Quest 2 , Wander, Workrooms, Gather-Town, and Padlet

 In immersive VR, you wear a device like the one in the picture below to see 360-degree images, giving you a strong sense of realism.
-The images are not only CG, but also live-action photos and videos.
-These devices are usually called headsets.
+The images are not only computer generated, but also live-action photos and videos.
+These devices are called head-mount displays (HMD), goggles, or just headsets.
 Currently, gamers are the main users of these devices, but they are also gaining popularity in the medical, workplace, and other training fields.
-They are also attracting attention for use in education.
+They are also attracting attention in education.

 WANDER is an app for virtual travel developed by Parkline Interactive for the Oculus headset.
 The price of the app is $10.
-Its main function is to convert Google Street View data into 360-degree images and recreate them in VR space.
+Its main function is to convert Google Street View data into 360-degree images and recreate them in immersive VR space.
 There is no video, but even with still images, you can feel the realism of actually being there.
 You can visit not only famous places and historic sites around the world, but anywhere that has Street View data.
-You can also create your own "Room" and invite other players to join you, so that you can travel in a group.
+You can also create your own "Room" and invite other players to join you.

-Even if you are in a room, each person can go to completely different places (one person to Africa, another to Asia, etc.).
+If you are in a room with others, each person can go to completely different places (one person to Africa, another to Asia, etc.).
 It is also possible to follow an individual to simulate a group travel.
 Players can always hear each other's voice.
-In addition, if the Street View contains images from the past, it is possible to go back in time by changing the year at that location. (e.g., the area affected by the Great East Japan Earthquake)
+In addition, if the Street View contains images from the past, it is possible to go back in time. (e.g., the area affected by the Great East Japan Earthquake)

 Machupichu seen in WANDER